 Is it Safe to Visit Belize Right Now?

+The Belize safety rating is usually like a “PG’ movie and the Belize crime rate IS probably higher than what you will be used to at home.
 Generally, anything north of Belize City is considered ‘risky’ because of gang activity according to number of Western Governments travel advisory departments.
 Some areas in the country have been classified as “crime-ridden” and police in these places have the right to stop and search without warning, so be aware of that.

 In 2018 there’s also been trouble along the western border with Guatemala, thanks to border tensions that go back to 1821.
 Border areas may be best avoided.
 The Caribbean coast is where most tourist activity is limited to.